Resiliency in Chaos: Digital Supply Chain Strategy

 Open source makes up 70% of the overall code

-75% of codebases that were audited contained open-source components that housed high-risk vulnerabilities, a significant increase from audits conducted a year prior
+75% of codebases audited contained open-source components with high-risk vulnerabilities, a significant increase from audits conducted a year prior

-This expansion and attacks such as the one at Solarwinds have shown us that we can’t just monitor the activities of our third parties, but of their third parties as well.
-This is where viewing third-party vendors as a digital supply chain can help companies decide if the vendors that they’re looking to contract with are secure, but also help technology companies improve their own cyber resiliency.
+This expansion and attacks, such as the one at SolarWinds, have shown us we must monitor the activities of our third parties and their third parties.
+Viewing third-party vendors as a digital supply chain can help companies decide if the vendors they want to contract with are secure.
+It can also help technology companies improve their own cyber resiliency.

-The vulnerabilities that digital supply chains can present has not gone under the radar.
-The Biden Administration’s Executive Order requires that technology vendors who work with the federal government release a software bill of materials (SBOMs) which document all of the components and materials that are included in software products’ codebases.
+The vulnerabilities digital supply chains can present have not gone under the radar.
+The Biden Administration’s Executive Order requires technology vendors who work with the federal government to release a software bill of materials (SBOMs), which documents all components and materials included in software products’ codebases.

 The NIST’s guidance focuses heavily on transparency and collaboration between procurers and vendors.
 Key points outlined in their report include: